 5. Presentation of Financial Statements

 GAAP Vs. IFRS also extends to the presentation of financial statements.
-Under GAAP, a classified balance sheet is a requirement, necessitating the segregation of assets and liabilities into current and non-current categories.
+Under GAAP, a classified balance sheet is required to segregate the assets and liabilities into current and non-current categories.
 This structured approach clarifies an entity's liquidity and long-term obligations and offers a standardized presentation format.

 In contrast, IFRS takes a more flexible stance by not mandating a classified balance sheet.
 Entities following IFRS have greater latitude in designing the presentation of their financial statements.
 This flexibility allows organizations to tailor their balance sheets to suit their specific business operations and financial reporting needs.
 While GAAP's structured approach offers consistency and comparability, IFRS's adaptable framework enables a more customized representation of financial positions, making it suitable for diverse industries and business structures.